visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 5. Rename this expression by typing "radial2" into the *Name* field

   * Take note of the *Type* of the variable.
 By default, VisIt_ assumes the type of the new variable you are creating is a s scalar mesh variable (e.g. a single numerical value for each node or zone/cell in the mesh).
 Here, we are indeed creating a scalar variable and so there is no need to adjust the *Type*.
 However, in some of the examples that follow, we'll be creating vector mesh variables and if we don't specify the correct type, we'll get an error message.

 6. Place the cursor in the *Definition* pane of the *Expressions* dialog.
 7. Type the number "2" followed by the C/C++ language symbol for multiplication, "*".
 8. Now, you can either type the name "radial" or you can go to the *Insert Variable...* pulldown menu and find and select the *radial* variable there (see picture at right).
-9. Hit the *Apply* button.
+9. Click *Apply*.
-10. Now, go to the main VisIt_ GUI Panel to the *Variables* pulldown.
+10. Now, go to the main VisIt_ *GUI* Panel to the *Variables* pulldown.

   * Note that *radial2* now appears in the list of variables there.

-11. Select *radial2* from the pull down and hit *Draw*.
+11. Select *radial2* from the pull down and click *Draw*.

   * Visually, the image will not look any different.
 But, if you take a close look at the legend you will see it is now showing "0...56.57".

 Visit supports several unary and binary algebraic expressions including ``+, -, /, \*, bitwise-^, bitwise-&, sqrt(), abs(), ciel(), floor(), ln(), log10(), exp()`` and more.

-Accessing coordinates (of a mesh) in Expressions
+Accessing coordinates (of a mesh) in expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, we'll use the category of *Mesh* expressions to access the coordinates of a mesh, again, working with "noise2d.silo".
+Here, we'll use the category of *Mesh* expressions to access the coordinates
+of a mesh, again, working with "noise2d.silo".

 1. Go to *Controls->Expressions*.
-2. Press the *New* button and name this expression "Coords".
+2. Click the *New* button and name this expression "Coords".
 3. Set the *Type* to *Vector mesh variable* (because coordinates, at least in this 2D example, are a vector quantity).
 4. Put the cursor in the *Definition* pane.
 5. Go to *Insert Function...* and find the *Mesh* category of expressions and then, within it, find the *coord* function expression.